LSPosed/AndroidHiddenApiBypass/README.md

 ## Usage

 This library has two variants of bypassing.
-We recommned to use variant 1 and below code is based on it.
+We recommend to use variant 1 for most usecases because it should be more stable across different Android versions, and below code is based on it.
 Check `LSPass` class for API definition if you want to use variant 2.

 1. Invoke a restricted method:
     ```java